AMythicDev/minus/CONTRIBUTING.md

 - Fork this repo.
 - Start from **main** branch and create a seperate branch for making changes.
 - Read the code available and make your changes.
 - When you're done, submit a pull request for one of the maintainers to check it out.
 We would let you know if there is any problem or any changes that should be considered.

 ## Maintaining code quality and best practices
 - Your code should be formatted with rustfmt and should be free from clippy warnings.
 - If you're adding/making changes to the public API, write/change the documentation appropriately.
 Put documentation examples where possible.
 If the code returns a `Result`, describe the Error in the documentation.
 If it can panic, describe that too in the documentation.

 - Every chunk of code has some comments above it.
 If you write some new code or change some part of the existing code, you should write comments to explain it.

+- Gate your code on appropriate Cargo features if it is required only by that functionality
-- If you're code only needs to compiled when dynamic features are needed, gate it on the `async_std_lib` feature and `tokio_lib` feature.
-Gate it on
+  - Code related to dynamic paging should be gated on the `dynamic_pagiing` feature.
-`search` feature, if it is required only when search features are needed.
-Gate it on `static_output`, if it's required when static data needs to be paged.
-If you're code is specific to a runtime library, enable the appropriate feature.
+  - Code related to searching should be gated on the `search` feature.
+  - Code related to static output display should be gated on `static_output` feature.

 ## Tests and CI
 Your code will automatically be tested by GitHub Actions.
 If you're code fails in CI, you should fix it appropriately and ensure all tests/examples are passing.

 ## Commit messages
 You should follow the convention from the [Git Book](https://git-scm.com/book/ch5-2.html), which states this format for writing commit messages:

 ```
 Capitalized, short summary of 50 chars or less